Simo

 Newsletter

 Simone Klein, often known as Simo, was born in Providence, RI, and lives in Brooklyn, NY.
 Simo makes sculptures and performances, primarily as a poet.
-They are interested in mechanisms, improvisation, and bodywork -- often all merging in contexts of ritual and spiritual embodiment.
+She is interested in spiritual mechanisms, improvisation, and bodywork.

 At Brown, Simo majored in Modern Culture & Media while exploring interests in economics, public health, and physics on the side.